-- a) A protest committee member shall declare any possible conflict of interest as soon as he is aware of it, but not later than the first skippersmeeting.
-A competitor who believes a member of the protest committee has a conflict of interest shall object not later than the first skipper meeting - b) A member of a protest committee with a conflict of interest shall not be a member of the committee for the hearings, unless - 1) all parties consent, or - 2) the protest committee decides that the conflict of interest is not significant. - c) When deciding whether a conflict of interest is significant, the protest committee shall consider the views of the parties, the level of the conflict, the level of the event, the importance to each party, and the overall perception of fairness and shall inform the competitors before the first race. - d) However, for World Sailing major events, or for other events as prescribed by the national authority of the venue, rule 63.4(b) does not apply and a person who has a conflict of interest shall not be a member of the protest committee.
+- a) A protest committee member shall declare any possible conflict of interest as soon as he is aware of it.
+A party to the hearing who believes a member of the protest committee has a conflict of interest shall object as soon as possible.
+A conflict of interest declared by a protest committee member shall be included in the written information provided under rule 65.2. - b) A member of a protest committee with a conflict of interest shall not be a member of the committee for the hearing, unless - 1) all parties consent, or - 2) the protest committee decides that the conflict of interest is not significant. - c) When deciding whether a conflict of interest is significant, the protest committee shall consider the views of the parties, the level of the conflict, the level of the event, the importance to each party, and the overall perception of fairness. - d) However, for World Sailing major events, or for other events as prescribed by the national authority of the venue, rule 63.4(b) does not apply and a person who has a conflict of interest shall not be a member of the protest committee.